jishnujayakumar/MLRC2020-EmbedKGQA/README.md

 Placeholder for ReScience C BibTex
 ```

-For any clarification, comments, or suggestions please create an issue or contact [Jishnu](https://jishnujayakumar.github.io/) or [Ashish](mailto:asardana@nvidia.com).
+For any clarification, comments, or suggestions please create an issue[i] or contact [Jishnu](https://jishnujayakumar.github.io/) or [Ashish](mailto:asardana@nvidia.com).

+- TODO: Once the repo is made public, setup a github discussion tab as an alternative to [i].